Molly Ball

 Molly Ball is an American political journalist and writer.
-She is the senior political correspondent for The Wall Street Journal.
 She is the author of a 2020 biography of House Speaker Nancy Pelosi.

 Early life and education

 Ball grew up in Idaho and Colorado.
 She graduated from Cherry Creek High School in the Denver suburb of Greenwood Village in 1997.
-She attended Yale University, where she wrote for The Yale Herald. and graduated in 2001.
+She attended Yale University, where she wrote for The Yale Herald and graduated in 2001.

 Career

 In 2001, Ball had a summer internship at The Washington Post, then in January 2002 moved to Cambodia and spent one year and three months reporting for The Cambodia Daily.
 She returned to the United States after being diagnosed with cancer.
 Subsequently, she has worked as a reporter for the Las Vegas Sun, Las Vegas Review-Journal, Politico, The Atlantic, Time, and The Wall Street Journal.